Calls for proposals

-A list of projects that will be recommended for funding will be made available in January 2018 (first cut-off) or in April 2018 (second cut-off) (indicative date).
+A list of projects that will be recommended for funding will be made available at the end of july 2020 (indicative date).

 General information :

 For more specific questions, please contact the “International Affairs Unit » from the SPW Mobility and infrastructures